-Replace the Supply Line Filter and Clean Internal Pump Screen
+Cleaning the Supply Line Filter and Internal Pump Screen

-Replacing the filter and cleaning the pump screen requires breaking the suction line.
+Cleaning the filter and the pump screen requires breaking the suction line.
 The suction line is the portion of the supply line from the tank to the remote pump.
 If air leaks develop in the suction line, the heater will not operate properly.